HealYouDown/flandria/README.md

 ### Todos

  - TESTS!
+(Really, I fucking need tests)

 ### Development

-For reasons, the databases are not included in the repo.
-If you want to test the site locally, you can copy the databases from ```flandria/demo/``` in the root directory.
+If you want to contribute, you can copy the databases from ```flandria/demo/``` in the root directory.
+The databases include all items, however, no drops and obviously no user data. :)
+Feel free to create pull requests.